demisto/demisto-sdk/demisto_sdk/commands/generate_unit_tests/README.md

 Generate unit tests for an integration.

 **Use-Cases**
 This command is used to generate unit tests automatically from an integration python code.
 Also supports generating unit tests for specific commands.
+**Important**: this command is not intended to fully replace the manual work on unit tests but to ease the initial effort in writing them.

 **Arguments**:
 * *-i, --input_path*